 Highlights: Fearless, Intelligent, Loyal

-The Vikhan Sheepdog is a breed that very few locals have ever heard of.
+The Vikhan Sheepdog is an Indian breed that very few locals have ever heard of.
 They originated from the Himachal Pradesh region of northern India.
-Despite their origins, Vikhans can be found in bordering regions of Pakistan as well.
+But despite their origins, Vikhans can be found in bordering regions of Pakistan as well.

 Like with most sheepdogs, the Vikhan was primarily bred to guard livestock.
 But it’s their fearless and courageous nature that makes them excellent leopard hunters.
-As such, the Vikhans had developed into versatile working and hunting dogs.
+It’s why the Vikhans had developed into versatile working and hunting dogs.

 Unfortunately, we don’t have too much information of these dogs because they are, in fact, rare Indian dogs.
-No one knows how far away they are from extinction because few have even heard of them, let alone making efforts for preservation.
+No one knows how far away they are from extinction because few have even heard of them.
+Even fewer are making efforts for preservation.